nanxiaobei/flooks/README.md

 });
 ```

 This is not recommended.
-Call `setModel` in components, which is more clear and flexible.
+Call `setModel` separately in components, which is more clear and flexible.

 ## Philosophy